 Screening for studies in systematic reviews, scoping reviews, and other knowledge syntheses: strategies for improvement Online

-Identify issues with the study screening process.
+- Identify issues and challenges associated with the study screening process.

 This workshop will NOT cover:

 - Strategies for methods and review types other than knowledge syntheses (ex. literature or narrative reviews)

 - How to abstract data from studies

 - How to synthesize studies

 You will get the most out of this workshop if you understand: